 California State University - Fresno is among your top options if you're planning on studying General Agriculture.
 The setting in a main city is tremendous for students trying to find adequate choices for social networking, excitement, and life.

 Worried that you can't afford California State University - Fresno?
 Don’t allow that to stop you from submitting an application since 66.0% of students obtain financial help.California State University - Fresno does not require first-year students to live on-campus.
-Want to learn more about California State University - Fresno's campus?
+Want to learn more details on California State University - Fresno's campus?
 Take a virtual tour.

 Northwest Missouri State University is among your top options if you're planning on studying General Agriculture.
 Agriculture majors from Northwest Missouri State University receive an earnings boost of about 2.7% above the average earnings of agriculture graduates.
 This is a great choice for students who like the charms of a small college town.

 Worried that you can't afford Northwest Missouri State University?
 Don’t allow that to stop you from submitting an application since 74.0% of students obtain some form of financial aid.Sports lovers will love cheering on the university's top-ranked men's football team as they perform at home and on the road.
-View a few school videos for more information on student life is like.
+Videos from Northwest Missouri State University can be a good way to explore university.

 Alcorn State University is a good choice for individuals interested in a General Agriculture major.
 Students who enjoy the tranquility of life in the country may enjoy the rural location of Alcorn State, Mississippi.

 Roughly 74.8% of the educators at this school are full-time and get normal office hours, so they tend to be more accessible to help.For students who would like to carry on after earning a bachelor's degree, this school has grad programs available.
-If you are interested in learning more, you can see all of Alcorn State University doing the best?
-Check out all the school rankings.
+If you are interested in learning more, you can see all of Alcorn State University's rankings here.

 Texas Tech University is a good option for students pursuing a General Agriculture degree.
 After graduating, agriculture students typically make an average of $39,176 at the beginning of their careers.
 This school is one of the largest schools in Texas.